 With both Firstup Sign In and SSO, user sessions are treated the same way.
 Web experience user sessions automatically expire after 30 days of inactivity and the web users will have to sign in again.
 Mobile app sessions do not automatically expire.
 This helps drive user retention and keeps engagement high.

 If you have members that should no longer have access to the community, deactivating their profile will end their sessions immediately and prevent them from accessing the community again.
-You can deactivate a member manually at any time via the Users page in Studio.
+You can deactivate a member manually at any time via the Users page in Creator Studio.
 To automate deactivating users, please review our deprovisioning API option.

 Opening Sign-In Options